pyrethrum/webdriver/webdriver-precore/README.md

     } ->
     ReqRequestParams

--- W3Spec -> ReqRequestParams
+-- HttpSpec -> ReqRequestParams
 -- the url and port would not normally be hard coded mkRequest :: forall a.
-W3Spec a -> ReqRequestParams mkRequest spec = case spec of
+HttpSpec a -> ReqRequestParams mkRequest spec = case spec of
   Get {} -> MkRequestParams url GET NoReqBody 4444
   Post {body} -> MkRequestParams url POST (ReqBodyJson body) 4444